 For a man referred to as “The African Che Guevara,” it is no surprise that he is still widely unknown in the West.
 Profoundly influenced by the work of Karl Marx and Vladimir Lenin, he committed his presidency to eradicating poverty and to uplifting the common man.
 As a Pan- Africanist, he sought to end the political ventriloquism practiced by former African colonial rulers as well as the continent’s dependency on foreign aid.
 “He who feeds you, controls you”, he argued.

 A leader ahead of his time, Sankara was also dedicated to seeing the status of women in his country improve.
-Under his government, female genital mutilation,
+Under his government, female genital mutilation, polygamy, forced marriages, and other practices that undermine the dignity of women were discouraged and banned.
+He became the first African head of state to elevate women to multiple top government positions, as well as recruiting them in the army.

 Category: Africa News